Skip to main content

 TT-Metalium™: Programming Tenstorrent Hardware

 TT-Metalium™ is the low-level, open-source software development kit (SDK) that provides developers direct access to Tenstorrent hardware.
 It is a bare-metal programming environment designed for users who must write custom C++ kernels for machine learning or other high-performance computing workloads.
-It is thought of as the same category as Nvidia's CUDA or AMD's HIP.
-But while TT-Metalium offers low-level access to hardware features, it comes at the price of a new programming model.
+It is comparable to Nvidia's CUDA or AMD's HIP.

 Use TT-Metalium™ when you require complete control over the hardware to optimize code for performance, explicitly manage memory, or implement novel operations not found in standard libraries.
 This environment exposes the RISC-V processors, the Network-on-Chip (NoC), and the matrix and vector engines within each Tensix core.